-- (a) undertake comprehensive noise compliance monitoring of representative uses of the 'futsal' fields and outdoor sports courts and associated facilities (e.g. parking) outside school hours to demonstrate that the level, nature, quality and character of noise emitted by those uses and the time at which and frequency of those uses would not interfere unreasonably with or be likely to interfere unreasonably with the comfort or repose of persons not on the development site, especially the occupants of nearby residences. - (b) submit a detailed noise compliance monitoring report with noise measurements reported against relevant noise criteria and the outcomes of appropriate community consultation together with detailed recommendations concerning any additional feasible and reasonable noise mitigation and management measures, including further or more relaxed restrictions on the times at which and the frequency of each type of use of the 'futsal' fields and outdoor sports courts and associated facilities (e.g. parking) outside school hours. - (c) ensure that noise compliance monitoring referred to in paragraph (a) above, would include quantitative noise impact assessment to address noise emissions arising from amongst other things - audience/spectator noise, - referee whistle noise, - training sessions as well as sporting events, - any amplified sound during sporting events and any associated training sessions, and - post-event audience/spectator noise, including vehicle door slamming and departure noise.
+- (a) undertake comprehensive noise compliance monitoring of representative uses of the 'futsal' fields and outdoor sports courts and associated facilities (e.g. parking) outside school hours to demonstrate that the level, nature, quality and character of noise emitted by those uses and the time at which and frequency of those uses would not interfere unreasonably with or be likely to interfere unreasonably with the comfort or repose of persons not on the development site, especially the occupants of nearby residences. - (b) submit a detailed noise compliance monitoring report with noise measurements reported against relevant noise criteria and the outcomes of appropriate community consultation together with detailed recommendations concerning any additional feasible and reasonable noise mitigation and management measures, including further or more relaxed restrictions on the times at which and the frequency of each type of use of the 'futsal' fields and outdoor sports courts and associated facilities (e.g. parking) outside school hours. - (c) ensure that noise compliance monitoring referred to in paragraph (a) above, would include quantitative noise impact assessment to address noise emissions arising from amongst other things - audience/spectator noise, mechanical plant and equipment

-Mechanical plant and equipment
+- referee whistle noise, - training sessions as well as sporting events, - any amplified sound during sporting events and any associated training sessions, and - post-event audience/spectator noise, including vehicle door slamming and departure noise.

-Section 4.6 to EIS Appendix 23 states that details of mechanical services, plant and equipment are not yet available and the EIS does not appear to show the location of plant and equipment.
+The EPA acknowledges that EIS section 3.10 indicates "all habitable rooms including teaching and learning spaces will be naturally ventilated".
+The EPA anticipates the likelihood that mechanical plant and equipment will be installed to serve various facilities.
+The EIS Appendix V states that details of mechanical services, plant and equipment are not yet available and does not appear to show the location of plant and equipment.